danluu/post-mortems/README.md

 [Twilio](https://www.twilio.com/blog/2013/07/billing-incident-post-mortem-breakdown-analysis-and-root-cause.html).
 In 2013, a temporary network partition in the redis cluster used for billing operations, caused a massive resynchronization from slaves.
 The overloaded master crashed and when it was restarted, it started up in read-only mode.
 The auto-recharge component in This resulted in failed transactions from Twilio's auto-recharge service, which unfortunately billed the customers before updating their balance internally.
 So the auto-recharge system continued to retry the transaction again and again, resulting in multiple charges to customer's credit cards.

 [Twilio](https://status.twilio.com/incidents/wdrlk4qps0z1).
-Twillio's incident of having high filtering on SMS towards AT&T Network In United States.
+Twilio's incident of having high filtering on SMS towards AT&T Network In United States.

 [Valve](https://github.com/valvesoftware/steam-for-linux/issues/3671).
 Steam's desktop client deleted all local files and directories.
 The thing I find most interesting about this is that, after this blew up on social media, there were widespread reports that this was reported to Valve months earlier.
 But Valve doesn't triage most bugs, resulting in an extremely long time-to-mitigate, despite having multiple bug reports on this issue.